 The prominent sites of Kathmandu Durbar Square are Kumari Ghar or the house of the living goddess.
-Kasthamandap is a huge rest house that is said to have been built with the wood from a single tree and is the source of which Kathmandu valley got its name.
+Kasthamandap is a huge rest house that is said to have been built with wood from a single tree and is the source of which Kathmandu Valley got its name.
 Other sites around Kathmandu Square are the ferocious Kal Bhairab – the red monkey God- Hanuman, hundreds of erotic carvings, temples, and statues dedicated to different deities.

 Swayambhunath (monkey temple), is the magnificent ancient religious architecture and center of faith of Hinduism and Buddhism.
 Its lofty white dome and dazzling golden spire are visible from far and wide.
 Swayambhunath is the ideal place to observe the religious harmony in Nepal.
 In the shadows of the imposing structure and besides the integrated architecture can be found the daily surge of devotees faithfully offering their prayers to the gods.
 Upon arriving at the top, you can hear the Buddhist song “Om Mani Padme Hum” resounds everywhere.
-The candles and the aromatic fragrance of incense that burns constantly create a serene vibe and enormous prayer wheels which encircle the stupa.
+The candles and the aromatic fragrance of incense that burn constantly create a serene vibe and enormous prayer wheels which encircle the stupa.

 After touring around prominent sites, you will be transferred safely back to your hotel.